-One interesting thing about the first death is that the bible tells us it will eventually relinquish its power over all men only to itself face the irony of being subjected to the second death (Revelation 20:13-14).
-Looking to the time when this will be accomplished, 2 Timothy 1:10 informs us that Christ has already “abolished death.”
+One interesting thing about the first death is that the Bible tells us it will eventually relinquish its power over all men only to itself face the irony of being subjected to the second death (Revelation 20:13-14).
+Looking forward to the time when this will be accomplished, 2 Timothy 1:10 informs us that Christ has already “abolished death.”
 The first death’s future demise is something so certain that it is expressed as having already occurred!
 Of course, this certainty is rooted in verses such as 1 Corinthians 15:26 which tell us that “the last enemy that shall be destroyed is [the first] death.”

 One interesting thing about the second death is that it does not rely upon the meaning of the first death.
 Matthew 10:28 offers a nice contrast between these two deaths.
 For there we read:

 And fear not them which kill the body, but are not able to kill the soul [i.e. first death]: but rather fear him which is able to destroy both soul and body in hell [i.e. second death].